The Cultural Heart of the Cyclades

 Day 7 - Athens (Return)

 Sail back to Athens and enjoy a final evening in the city.
-Reflect on a journey of contrasts — from lively Mykonos to peaceful Serifos and Kea — a voyage through the light, beauty, and rich traditions of the Cyclades.
+Reflect on a journey of contrasts — from the neoclassical elegance of Syros to the quiet bays of Kea, Sifnos and Kythnos — a voyage through the softer, more authentic side of the Cyclades.

 Optional Onshore Experiences